LPN vs RN: Programs, Salary,

 and Scope of Practice

-LPN programs take 12 to 18 months and lead to a $55,000 average salary.
-RN paths take 2 to 4 years and pay $86,000.
+LPN programs take 12 to 18 months and lead to a $64,400 median salary.
+RN paths take 2 to 4 years and pay a median of $97,550.
 Compare program cost and length, scope of practice, work settings, and the LPN-to-RN bridge to choose the nursing path that fits.

 Registered Nurse (RN)